adtimokhin/filipchik-studio-website-redesign/README.md

 │           └── aviasales.astro
 │           └── bfd.astro
 │           └── roblox.astro
+│       └── 404.astro
 └── package.json
 ```

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
+Astro looks for .astro or .md files in the src/pages/ directory.
 Each page is exposed as a route based on its file name.

-There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.
+There's nothing special about src/components/, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

-Any static assets, like images, can be placed in the `public/` directory.
+Any static assets, like images, can be placed in the public/ directory.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |